XorTroll/Goldleaf/README.md

 Via RomFs replacement, when Goldleaf tries to locate, for instance, `romfs:/FileSystem/FileDataFont.ttf` resource font, if `romfsReplace` is true and `romfsReplacePath` is, for instance, `/switch/Goldleaf/testromfs`, Goldleaf will look if `sd:/switch/Goldleaf/testromfs/FileSystem/FileDataFont.ttf` exists and use it if so, otherwise will use RomFs's one.

-So, via this configurations, UI's images, resources, element sizes and even translations (using custom JSON translations) can be used, plus some more assets which will be added in future updates.
+So, via this configuration, UI's images, resources, element sizes and even translations (using custom JSON translations) can be used, plus some more assets which will be added in future updates.

 ## Known bugs

-- On Atmosphère and SX OS, exiting Goldleaf via HOME menu (as a NRO) seems to crash the system on 7.x firmwares due to a weird USB bug present on that specific versions.
-Any non-7.x firmware doesn't have this issue.
+- On Atmosphère and SX OS, exiting Goldleaf via HOME menu (as a NRO) seems to crash the system on 7.x firmware due to a weird USB bug present on those specific versions.
+Any non-7.x firmware don't have this issue.

 - Apparently, after browsing (more than 4 times?) and then browsing (specific?) empty directories crashes Goldleaf.
 This issue is strangely common and needs to be looked into.